Bertrand III de Baux, Count of Andria

 F, #3518, d. after 1336

-Isolt de Mortimer was the daughter of Sir Edmund de Mortimer, 1st Lord Mortimer and Margaret de Fiennes.1,2 She married, firstly, Sir Walter de Balun before 1286/87.1 She married, secondly, Hugh Audley, 1st Lord Audley (of Stratton Audley), son of James of Aldithley and Ela Longespée, between 1288 and 7 January 1293.1 She died after 1336.1
+Isolt de Mortimer was the daughter of Sir Edmund de Mortimer, 1st Lord Mortimer.1 She married, firstly, Sir Walter de Balun before 1286/87.1 She married, secondly, Hugh Audley, 1st Lord Audley (of Stratton Audley), son of James of Aldithley and Ela Longespée, between 1288 and 7 January 1293.1 She died after 1336.1

-Isolt de Mortimer was also known as Isolde de Mortimer.3 From before 1286/87, her married name became de Balun.1 From between 1288 and 7 January 1293, her married name became Audley.1 She brought her second husband the manors of Eastingdon, Gloucestershire and of THornbury, Herefordshire.1 As a result of her marriage, Isolt de Mortimer was styled as Lady Audley on 15 May 1321.
-On 12 April 1326 she had livery of the manor of Arley, Staffordshire.1
+She was also known as Isolde de Mortimer.2 From between 1288 and 7 January 1293, her married name became Audley.1 She brought her second husband the manors of Eastingdon, Gloucestershire and of THornbury, Herefordshire.1 On 12 April 1326 she had livery of the manor of Arley, Staffordshire.1

 Children of Isolt de Mortimer and Hugh Audley, 1st Lord Audley (of Stratton Audley)